SMB Penetration Testing Fundamentals

 Enumerating SMB Running on Linux

-It exists many tools on the Internet to scan and attack SMB, here I will explain the most common ones like smbmap, smbclient, crackmapexec, and enum4linux.
+There exist many tools on the Internet to scan and attack SMB, here I will explain the most common ones like smbmap, smbclient, crackmapexec, and enum4linux.
 For this example, I use the metasploitable2 machine.

 Let’s start scanning our remote machine and try to root it!